kubernetes-sigs/kubespray/docs/azure.md

 #### azure\_aad\_client\_id + azure\_aad\_client\_secret
 These will have to be generated first:
 - Create an Azure AD Application with:
-`azure ad app create --name kubernetes --identifier-uris http://kubernetes --home-page http://example.com --password CLIENT_SECRET`
-The name, identifier-uri, home-page and the password can be choosen Note the AppId in the output.
+`azure ad app create --display-name kubernetes --identifier-uris http://kubernetes --homepage http://example.com --password CLIENT_SECRET` display name, identifier-uri, homepage and the password can be choosen Note the AppId in the output.
 - Create Service principal for the application with:
-`azure ad sp create --applicationId AppId`
+`azure ad sp create --id AppId`
 This is the AppId from the last command
 - Create the role assignment with:
-`azure role assignment create --spn http://kubernetes -o "Owner" -c /subscriptions/SUBSCRIPTION_ID`
+`azure role assignment create --role "Owner" --assignee http://kubernetes --subscription SUBSCRIPTION_ID`

 azure\_aad\_client\_id must be set to the AppId, azure\_aad\_client\_secret is your choosen secret.